ivanroscuenca/ivanroscuenca/README.md

 - 🌱 I’m currently learning Angular and Flutter

-- 🔭 Current Status Studying | Looking for a Job
+- 🔭 Current Status Studying and Working

 -  📫 How to reach me by email: ivanros@protonmail.com